cissa-unimelb/info/role-descriptions.md

 - Manages a team of ~2 first year and postgrad officers
 - Liaises with student reps in first year computing subjects and postgrad computing subjects
 - Leads initiatives such as the Mentorship program and First Year Social events
-- Engaging with first years and postgrads to hold events that are inclusive of them.
+- Engaging with first years and postgrads to hold events that are inclusive of them
+- Crafting guides for first years in both undergraduate and postgraduate programs

 **Attributes of this role could be:**